Modelling your Domain in Sequent

 end

-The last thing we need to do is refactor out Author
+The last thing we need to do to successfully add a post, is refactor out Author

 name, and instead use the Author